VCDo/OneBigTwoSmallImagesCarousel/library/README.md

 ## Overview

-OneBigTwoSmallImagesCarousel is an Android Jetpack Compose library that provides a customizable image carousel that displays one large image followed by two small images in a repeating pattern.
+**OneBigTwoSmallImagesCarousel** is an Android **Jetpack Compose** library that provides a customizable image carousel that displays one large image followed by two small images in a repeating pattern:
+- 1 large image
+- 2 small stacked images
+- 1 large image
+- 2 small stacked images
+- …

 ## Features

-* Display images in a repeating pattern of one large image followed by two small images.
-* Fully customizable with Jetpack Compose.
+- Built entirely with Jetpack Compose
-* Supports loading images from local resources or remote URLs.
+- Horizontally scrollable layout
+- Customizable image sizes, spacing, and corner radius
+- Designed for any number of images (automatically batches them in the pattern: 1 large + 2 small)

-## Installation (Future)
+## Installation

-Once the library is more stable and published, the installation will likely look like this:
+The library is available via [JitPack](https://jitpack.io).

-1.  **Add JitPack to your root `build.gradle.kts` (or `settings.gradle.kts`):**
+### Step 1 – Add JitPack to your root `settings.gradle`

 ```kotlin
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)